Looking to get rid of a few things?

 Selling to a pawn shop isn’t the same thing as selling your items at a yard sale.
 Pawnbrokers offer a variety of options for those looking to sell.

 Pawnbrokers can offer you a loan if you aren’t ready to part with your valuable goods.
 Once the loan is repaid, you’ll receive the precious valuables you used as collateral.
 If you don’t repay the loan on time, the item will be sold to cover the outstanding debt.

-Some pawnbrokers will offer to pay you cash on the spot for your items.
+Some pawnbrokers will offer to pay you cash on the spot for your items, in a sale.
 This will likely be less money than you would receive for an item sold on consignment.
-If you choose to sell the item on consignment, you won’t be paid until after the item sells.
+If you choose to sell the item on consignment, however, you won’t be paid until after the item sells.